Engine Communication

 false

-.Available for Data Collector only.
+.Available for Data Collector and Transformer.

 https.truststore.path Path and name of the truststore file.
 If you created a custom truststore file or modified a copy of the default Java truststore file, uncomment this property and enter an absolute path or a path relative to the engine resources directory.